-After giving effect to our receipt of the net proceeds from our sale of shares of common stock in this offering, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our net tangible book value at January 29, 2005 would have been approximately \$55.5 million, or \$4.21 per share.
-This represents an immediate increase in our net tangible book value of \$1.93 per share to existing shareholders and an immediate dilution of \$13.79 per share to new investors purchasing shares of common stock in this offering.
+After giving effect to our receipt of the net proceeds from our sale of shares of common stock in this offering at an assumed initial public offering price of \$16.00 per share (the mid-point of the price range set forth on the cover of this preliminary prospectus), after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our net tangible book value at January 29, 2005 would have been approximately \$52.0 million, or \$3.95 per share.
+This represents an immediate increase in our net tangible book value of \$1.67 per share to existing shareholders and an immediate dilution of \$12.05 per share to new investors purchasing shares of common stock in this offering.
 The following table illustrates this per share dilution:

-Initial public offering price per share \$ 18.00 Net tangible book value per share as of January 29, 2005 \$ 2.28 Increase in net tangible book value per share attributable to new investors 1.93 As adjusted net tangible book value per share after giving effect to this offering 4.21 Dilution per share to new investors \$ 13.79
+Assumed initial public offering price per share \$ 16.00 Net tangible book value per share as of January 29, 2005 \$ 2.28 Increase in net tangible book value per share attributable to new investors 1.67 As adjusted net tangible book value per share after giving effect to this offering \$ 3.95 Dilution per share to new investors \$ 12.05